 (B) Any experimental regulatory plan that was approved by the commission and in effect prior to ____________

-(17) Nothing in this rule shall preclude a complaint case from being filed, as provided by law. .
+(17) Nothing in this rule shall preclude a complaint case from being filed, as provided by law.
 If a complaint is filed on the grounds that an electric utility is acting in violation of its approved RAM tariff sheets or on the grounds that its rates have become unjust and unreasonable, the commission shall issue a procedural schedule that includes a clear delineation of the case timeline no later than sixty (60) days from the date the complaint is filed.

 (19) Party status and party rights in RAM proceedings subsequent to the last general rate case where the commission establishes, continues or modifies the electric utility’s RAM.

 (A) Each party to the most recent general rate proceeding in which the commission established, continued or modified the electric utility’s RAM shall be a party to each subsequent related RAM rate adjustment proceeding, RAM true-up proceeding and RAM prudence review proceeding, without applying to the commission for intervention, and shall be entitled to access the periodic reports required by this rule during the period of time when they are entitled to be a party to such proceedings without applying for intervention.
-In any subsequent general rate proceeding, such person or entity must seek and be granted status as an intervenor to be a party to that case and to consequently be a party, wihouth seeking and being granted stated as an intervenor to RAM-related proceedings initiated after that case.
+In any subsequent general rate proceeding, such person or entity must seek and be granted status as an intervenor to be a party to that case and to consequently be a party, without seeking and being granted status as an intervenor to RAM-related proceedings initiated after that case.

 (C) Anyone may seek to intervene, pursuant to 4 CSR 240-2.075, in any RAM rate adjustment proceeding, RAM true-up proceeding, RAM prudence review proceeding, or general rate proceeding to modify, continue or discontinue a RAM.
 If no party objects to the intervention request within ten (10) days of when it is filed, then the applicant for intervention shall be deemed to have been granted intervention without a specific commission order, unless within the above-referenced ten (10)-day period the commission denies the application for intervention on its own motion.
 If an objection to the application for intervention is filed on or before the end of the above-referenced ten (10)-day period, the commission shall rule on the application and the objection within ten (10) days of the filing of the objection.